-Signs of A Tornado – If You See These Three Things, Get Shelter!
+Signs of A Tornado – If You See These Things, Seek Shelter ASAP!

 An impending tornado can be a scary thought for anyone and being prepared can help prevent injury to both you and those in your household.
 Knowing the signs of a tornado, and what you should do immediately after recognizing them, could save your own life, and those around you as well.